Slack is a great way to use Jibble. To set this up you will need:

 This is the easiest way to get everyone using Jibble.
 Go to www.jibble.io and click on Add to Slack.
 Then follow instructions from 2 b. below.

 Method 2 - Add the Slack Power-up from within the Jibble app

 a.
-Go to Power-ups > Under the Slack power-up > Configure > Add to Slack
+Go to Settings > Integrations > Click on the Disabled button > Add to Slack

 b.
 You can login to your Slack team if you don't see it listed OR select the Slack team from the ones listed